Robust Sensitivity Analysis for Stochastic Systems: Extension to Random Time Horizon Problems

 Consider the second summation in \eqref{reduction stopping}.
 Since $h(\mathbf{X}_\tau)I(\tau<t)$ is $\mathcal{F}_{t-1}$-measurable, it is independent of $X_t$.
 As a result, the second summation in \eqref{reduction stopping} is constant.
 Similarly, we can write

 and the second summation in \eqref{reduction stopping 1} is again a constant.
-From discussion point \ref{pt:translation invariance} in Section \ref{section:fixed time}, since the first and second order nonparametric derivatives are translation invariant to $g(x)$ and $G(x,y)$, Theorem \ref{thm:stopping time} follows immediately.
+It is easy to check that the first and second order coefficients in Theorem \ref{thm:fixed time} are translation invariant to $g(x)$ and $G(x,y)$ respectively, i.e.~adding a constant in $g(x)$ or $G(x,y)$ does not affect the coefficients.
+Therefore Theorem \ref{thm:stopping time} follows immediately. \end{proofof}

-Along the same line of observations, we can also characterize the optimal change of measure to the Lagrangian relaxation of \eqref{max stopping time L} analogous to Proposition \ref{prop:fixed point}.
-For convenience, denote $\underline{L}_s^t=\prod_{\substack{1\leq r\leq s\\r\neq t}}L(X_r)$, i.e. the product of likelihood ratios, but with the $t$-th step identical to 1.
-With a cost function $h(\mathbf{X}_\tau)$, the function $g^L(x)$ in Proposition \ref{prop:fixed point} is now calculated to be